José María Mateos: Managerial career

 Mateos remained as the coach of Spain from 1925 to 1933, thus covering the nine years proclaimed in the title of his book, but when his match in 1922 is taken into account, then he was the coach of Spain for 11 years, thus setting the record for the longest managerial reign of the Spanish national team until László Kubala surpassed him in the 1970s.
 As a solo coach, he retired with a very positive record of 24 games played (all friendlies), 17 wins, 3 draws, and 4 losses, thus winning 70% of his Spain matches.
 In total, he coached 32 games, with 20 wins, 6 draws, and 6 losses for a winning percentage of 71.9%.
 When he described himself as a coach, Mateos stated "I am nothing more than an amateur, quite a veteran, with a very good desire and.....nothing more.
 My job as a coach gave me friendships among fans and fellow journalists".

-Other endavours
+Other endeavours

 In addition to sports issues, he also put his social vocation into practice in positions such as that of member of the Orphan Asylum of Bilbao (1922) or secretary of the Provincial Anti-Tuberculosis Board of Biscay.

 In the elections to the Bilbao City Council on 5 February 1922, Mateos was elected councilor for the Basque Nationalist-Communion party, representing the Gran Vía district.
 He maintained harsh debates about the Royal Cortina Decree and proposed the creation of schools of physical education.